You may think, “I don’t have time to grow a beard, don a toga and talk crap all day.” But I think differently. here’s why…

-And you’d have a point if, that is, I was on about the toga-y, beard-y, waffle-y notion of philosophy.
-But that’s not what I’m on about.
+I’m not talking about the toga-y, beard-y, waffle-y notion of philosophy.
+What I’m on about.
 What I’m on about is finding a bit of me-time for your mind.

 Sure bath salts, box sets and retail therapy all have their place.
 I’m a fan of all of the above.
 But in a world where parents are constantly judged, told they could be doing ‘it’ better, made to feel that their choices are inadequate, sometimes that sort of chill out time doesn’t help.
 It can, if you are like me, make it worse – giving your thoughts time to spiral out of control into insurmountable worries.